kevinmoilar/zettel/matuschak_feynman_deep_learning_20221228091840.md

 >When I've tried these collections, I’ve found that I can parrot back responses to the prompts, but my understanding is quite brittle—for instance, I’d struggle to explain the material to a friend.

-made me think of Richard Feynman & The Feynman Learning Technique on "how to learn anything well" I once read on [But What For?](https://www.butwhatfor.com/feynman-technique/)
+made me think of Richard Feynman & The Feynman Learning Technique on "how to learn anything well" I once read on [But What For?](https://www.butwhatfor.com/feynman-technique/).
+Feynman iterates throught versions of explanations (presentations or whatever) until a child would understand it fully.

 SourceRef [*.md](*.md)
 TargeRef [*.md](*.md)